Giuliano da Sangallo: Palazzo della Rovere

 Shortly after Giuliano completed his work on Santa Maria delle Carceri, his patron and longtime friend Lorenzo died in 1492.
 After the death of Lorenzo the Magnificent, a power vacuum was created that allowed an opportunity for France to invade Florence in 1494.
 The French invasion forced the Medici family and their followers, including Giuliano, out of Florence and into exile.
 Two years previously, the Bishop of Ostia, Giuliano della Rovere, had fled Italy after his rival in the church, Rodrigo Borgia, was elected Pope as Alexander VI in 1492.
-Using the shared exile and his past history as a patron of architecture, he convinced Sangallo to design a palace in Savona, France for him.
+Using the shared exile and his past history as a patron of architecture, he convinced Sangallo to design a palace in Savona for him.

 The palace design was greatly influenced by the Bishop's other estates such as the one in Vincoli and the fortress in Ostia that Sangallo helped renovate.
 Giuliano della Rovere was fueled by a rivalry with his cousin, Rafaelle della Rovere, to make his palace in Savona the biggest that the city had seen.
 Della Rovere achieved this by purchasing the properties surrounding the family estate.
 Like Alberti's design for the Palazzo Rucellai in Florence, Sangallo reconciled the fact that the palazzo was made up of multiple buildings by creating one large, towering façade.
 Also like the Palazzo Rucellai, Sangallo used the concept of reducing the size of each ascending level of the façade in order to make it appear more imposing from street level.